 Widgets have been around on the iOS for a while, but iOS 10 has brought in new features to this functionality.
 If you have too many widgets on your lock screen, that can cause performance and power issues as the widgets will try to get updated information.
 Try to reduce the number of iOS 10 widgets and only use the ones that you absolutely must on your locked screen.

 Tip # 8 Selectively Disable Background Refresh of Apps

 Most of us that depend upon notifications cannot switch off the background refresh feature totally.
 You can however selectively turn off the refresh for most apps and only keep the ones that you absolutely need.

 You can change the settings by going to Settings >General >Background app refresh.
 Disable the background refresh for the apps that you do not need.

-Facebook is one such app that is known to consume some serious resources.
+We know that Facebook is one app that consumes some serious resources.

 Tip # 9 Use the iOS 10 Battery Life Suggestions Feature